 The Methodist New Connexion had been the first movement to break with the main body of Wesleyans, shortly after Methodist preacher Alexander Kilham (right) wrote a pamphlet advocating certain radical views in 1795.
 One of these views reflected his wish to reform Wesley’s position that Methodists should go to the Parish Church to partake of the Sacrament of the Lord’s Supper.
 He suggested instead that people should receive the ordinance of the Lord’s Supper at their own places of worship and from their own ministers.

 He also desired that the laity should have a greater say in Methodist Church government.

-These proposed reforms didn’t go down too well with the established Wesleyan opinion, such that the Wesleyan Conference expelled Kilham in 1796.
+These proposed reforms didn’t go down too well with the established Wesleyan opinion, such that the Wesleyan Conference expelled him in 1796.

 A year later, with fellow preacher William Thom, he had formed the first major non-Wesleyan Methodist Church, initially called ‘The New Itinerancy’ but soon to become known as the Methodist New Connexion.

 Although expanding quite rapidly in the late 1790’s, the Kilhamites suffered a reverse at Ilkeston.